IBMDeveloperUK/Serverless-Voice-Assistants/labs/creating-an-alexa-skill.md

   },
   "version": "1.0"
 ```

+*Note: if you add `.json` to the end of your url the platform will return a JSON object*

 🎉🎉🎉 **Awesome work, you now have a web-enabled action that can be called from anywhere.
 Why not move on to integrate your action and finalise your Alexa skill...** 🎉🎉🎉